neVERberleRfellerER/FalloutNVLinuxLauncher/README.md

 $MODDATADIR/9999 TTW32
 ```

+These directories are merged directly to game root folder so put your mods into Data subdirectory, e.g.:
+`$MODDATADIR/0005 UIO/Data`
+`$MODDATADIR/9998 TTW321/Data`
+This is to allow overwriting/merging of DLL files, for example:
+`$MODDATADIR/0002 native dlls/d3dx9_38.dll`
+and similar.

 You can pick whatever ordering you want, but number prefixing is commonly used in world of UNIX-like systems for config ordering.

 The resulting mod load order is such that TTW have lovest priority and libvorbis (dll files) highest, effectively overwriting files with same names from TTW.